vidyar/shippabledocs1/sources/config.rst

 **Other useful configs**
 ------------------------

 Shippable uses Docker containers to provide your with isolation and a dedicated build environment.
-Our command sessions are not sticky throughout the build, but they are sticky within a section of the build for e.g. ``cd`` is sticky within ``before_script`` tag of ``shippable.yml``
+Our command sessions are not sticky throughout the build, but they are sticky within a section of the build.
+For e.g. ``cd`` is sticky within ``before_script`` tag of ``shippable.yml``

 script
 ......
-You can run any script file as part of your YML file.
-The only requirement is that it has a valid shebang command and the right ``chmod`` permissions.
+You can run any script file as part of your configuration, as long as it has a valid shebang command and the right ``chmod`` permissions.

 .. code-block:: python